 Resources in your community

 There may be additional resources in your community that can help you find work, including programs for specific groups such as women, recent immigrants and people in a specific age group.
-Call the Alberta Career Information Hotline to find out about programs and services available in your area or explore these online directories:
+Call the Alberta Supports Contact Centre to find out about programs and services available in your area or explore these online directories:

 If your community has a support group for job seekers, you may want to join for the duration of your work search.
 Support group members meet to share experiences and exchange information about work search resources and local employment opportunities.